sirohibharat/Talent-Troopers-SIH/README.md

 Our system follows a structured pipeline to ensure optimal and fair candidate allocation:

-1.  [cite_start]**Input Preparation:** Resumes are uploaded, parsed, and relevant data is extracted. [cite: 43, 45, 48]
+1.  **Input Preparation:** Resumes are uploaded, parsed, and relevant data is extracted.
-2.  [cite_start]**Scoring and Embedding:** The extracted data is converted into embeddings, and each candidate is assigned a score. [cite: 46, 49, 29]
+2.  **Scoring and Embedding:** The extracted data is converted into embeddings, and each candidate is assigned a score.
-3.  [cite_start]**Allocation and Output:** Business rules and fairness constraints are applied to generate a shortlist. [cite: 58, 55] [cite_start]This list is then reviewed by a recruiter, whose feedback can be used to re-score or reallocate, ultimately leading to the selection of the best candidates. [cite: 56, 60, 65]
+3.  **Allocation and Output:** Business rules and fairness constraints are applied to generate a shortlist.
+This list is then reviewed by a recruiter, whose feedback can be used to re-score or reallocate, ultimately leading to the selection of the best candidates.

 ---